silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/12_Indexes.md

 `UPDATE`/`INSERT` and `DELETE`.
 An index on a column whose data is non unique will actually cost you performance.
 E.g. In most cases an index on `boolean` status flag, or `ENUM` state will not increase query performance.

-It's important to find the right balance to achieve fast queries using the optimal set of indexes; For SilverStripe applications it's a good practice to:
+It's important to find the right balance to achieve fast queries using the optimal set of indexes; For Silverstripe applications it's a good practice to:
 - add indexes on columns which are frequently used in `filter`, `where` or `orderBy` statements
 - for these, only include indexes for columns which are the most restrictive (return the least number of rows)

-The SilverStripe framework already places certain indexes for you by default:
+The Silverstripe framework already places certain indexes for you by default:
 - The primary key for each model has a `PRIMARY KEY` unique index
 - The `ClassName` column if your model inherits from `DataObject`
 - All relationships defined in the model have indexes for their `has_one` entity (for `many_many` relationships